Upright Row: Muscles Worked and How To Do

 • Promotes symmetrical movement

-• May provide better wrist alignment
+• It may provide better wrist alignment

 • increase your strength and build muscle mass.